AVDambeck/yabec/booklet/systems/overview.md

 ### Score Keeper
 The score keeper keeps track of the XP gained during the session.
 See page X.

+### Quarter Master
+The quarter master *charts* the journey to the dungeon, and makes sure the party has all the essential items.

 ### Mapper
 At least one player should draw a map of the area based on the Dungeon Master’s description.
 For full procedure, see page X.